Bw3ll/JOP_ROCKET/README.md

 ## More advanced install steps

 To utilize this in a Cygwin environment, you likely will need to install Capstone from the source.
 There are varous ways to do so, and Capstone's documentation provides assistance.
-Cygwin was used during the development of the tool.
+Cygwin was originally used during the development of the tool, although this is no longer the case.
+JOP ROCKET v2.0 is untested on Cygwin, and command prompt is the recommended usage of JOP ROCKET.

 ## Basic Usage